SodiumZH/NFF-Services/wiki/docs_en.md

 ### Respawner

-Mob Respawner is a Spawn-Egg-like item containing all the mob's data.
+Mob Respawner is an item similar to Spawn Eggs containing all the mob's data.
 By default Befriended Mobs drop respawner on death.
-The dropped respawner entities are invulnerable (unless to creative players and /kill command) and not expiring.
+The dropped respawner entities are invulnerable (unless to creative players and /kill command), not expiring, and will be lifted up on dropping into the void.
 To close respawner features, simply override `shouldDropRespawner` to false.
+To disable the protection features of item entities, override the corresponding method.

 ## How to configure a befriendable mob